Ready for a weekend break in York? I am a big fan of this magical city, after visiting many times over the past few years.

 Park Inn by Radisson York City Centre

-The restaurant also serves food throughout the day and in to the evening, which include burgers, salads and more.
+The restaurant also serves food throughout the day and into the evening, which includes burgers, salads and more.
 There is also 12 meetings room and event facilities if you’re hosting a party or work get together.
 A wonderful hotel for any weekend break in York.

 Staycity Aparthotels York